rafaelpernil2/nanoKONTROLMyr/README.md

 # Attributions

-The contents of this repository is based on nanoKONTROLMyr by Myralfur - james@waterworth.org.uk
+The content of this project is developed entirely by Myralfur - james@waterworth.org.uk with exception of a minor fix developed by me, to make it compatible with newer versions of Ableton Live.
+The original source code can be found here: https://github.com/phs/ableton-live9-remote-scripts/tree/master/nanoKontrol